Check Library¶

 Relations with Side Effects¶

-The left and right hand sides of the relation are evaluated twice, once when the relation is evaluated and once to create the error message so if you have a call like this
+The left and right hand sides of the relation are evaluated twice: once when the relation is initially evaluated, and again to create the error message.
+Let’s say you have a call like this:

 check_relation(counter_to_verify = get_and_increment_reference_counter(increment_with => 3));

-The reference counter will be incremented with 6 which is not what you
+The reference counter will be incremented with 6, which is not what is expected from looking at the code.

 Conclusion: Do not use impure functions in your expression.
-If you have a case like this you can do something like
+If you have an impure function you should call it once and

 ref_cnt := get_and_increment_reference_counter(increment_with => 3);